jon-jacky/Piety/BRANCH.md

 Recent work in the *rewrite* branch:

+- 24 Jul 2026: Mereg the *async-desktop* branch back into the *rewrite* branch.

 -  6 June 2026:  Begin the *async-desktop* branch
    to make a version of the Piety desktop that can run the async demos.